CPT Incoterms: Carriage Paid To Explained

 • Packing list

-• Transport document (Air Waybill for air, Bill of Lading for sea, CMR for road, etc.)
+• Transport document (Air Waybill for air, Bill of Lading for sea, CMR for road, and equivalent for other modes)

 • Any other document required at origin